cockpit-project/cockpit/README.md

 Jumping between the terminal and the web tool is no problem.
 A service started via Cockpit can be stopped via the terminal.
 Likewise, if an error occurs in the terminal, it can be seen in the Cockpit journal interface.

 #### Multi-server
 You can monitor and administer several servers at the same time.
-Just add them with a single click and your machines will look after its buddies.
+Just add them with a single click and your machine will look after its buddies.

 ### Development